 - Saint-Paul-de-Vence is one of the oldest and most charming medieval towns in the region, but it’s real appeal lies in the modern art galleries you’ll find there.
 Foundation Maeght is a particular highlight.

-Great art, food, the sun and the sea – you probably don’t need any more reasons to spend a summer in Provence, but it does have one more string to its bow: the region is packed full of activities for children to get involved with, so they too, can make the most of the area’s diversity.
-Regardless of where you are staying in Provence-Alps, there’s sure to be something exciting and family-friendly happening nearby.
-A holiday in the mountains could involve sports activities such as horse riding and whitewater rafting, while a break in the farming regions might include a family cycling tour and visits to child-friendly museums.
-The coast, meanwhile, offers diving trips, sandy beaches and – perhaps the pièce de résistance for kids – ice cream.
+Great art, delicious food, the sun and the sea – you probably don’t need any more reasons to spend a summer in Provence, but it does have one more string to its bow: the region is packed full of activities for children to get involved with.
+Regardless of where you’re staying in Provence-Alps, there’s sure to be something exciting and family-friendly happening nearby.

 - Les Bois des Lutins is an adventure park with a difference!
-Features bridges, zip lines and slides through the treetops, there’s a range of gentler activities if you’re bringing younger children along and adults are encouraged to dive right in to the activities too.
+It boasts bridges, zip lines and slides through the treetops, but there’s also a range of gentler activities if you’re bringing younger children along and adults are encouraged to dive right in to the activities too.